 For example: 2 kids > 2 parents.

 (For you brave, brave parents of three, four, five children or more, first, I salute you.
 And I’ll let you add in your own math equation, which I assume will quantifiably leap from addition to multiplication).

 But he also makes me think and, in the midst of hard questions and conversations around issues of race in particular, he reminds me of Truth: “People and color and society are full of beauty in ways that lead to tension, I think.
 Some people can’t handle that others are precious too.”

 And the preciousness of others is one truth I am eager to pass on to my children.

 So thank you, friend, for your wise words.

-Bio: Cara Meredith is a writer, speaker and musician from the greater San Francisco area.
-She is passionate about theology and books, her family, meals around the table, and finding Beauty in the most unlikely of places.
+Cara Meredith is a writer, speaker and musician from the greater San Francisco area, whose new memoir The Color of Life speaks of white privilege, racial healing and seeing the image of God in everyone around you.
+She is passionate about theology and books, her family, meals around the table, and finding beauty in the most unlikely of places.
 A seven on the Enneagram, she also can’t help but try to laugh and smile at the ordinary everyday.
 You can find her on her blog, Facebook and Twitter.